larntz/lemmy-directory/content/community/lemmy.world/traderjoes.md

 ## Description

 <blockquote class="description">
 Completely unofficial community for all things Trader Joe's.
 Sign art, reviews or love stories. <br><br>This is the first lemmy community I have created.
-Please make suggestions or volunteer to mod(is that even a thing here?)
+Please make suggestions or volunteer to mod.
 </blockquote>